What causes armpit rashes and irritation? It could be baking soda (bicarb) and/or essential oils.

 Bicarb, or Sodium Bicarbonate (AKA baking soda), is a super-effective deodoriser.
 It’s a natural salt used in deodorant for its antibacterial properties.
 It stops body odour in its tracks by creating an environment impossible for bacteria to grow.
 Because bicarb is alkaline, it can affect your skins’ pH during periods of heavy sweating, especially if your natural pH is very acidic or if your skins’ microbiome has been compromised (after antibiotic use).

-In my experience, between 2 – 10% of people will not be able to tolerate bicarb for one of those reasons.
+In my experience, around 10% of people will not be able to tolerate bicarb for one of those reasons.

 Armpit Rashes and Irritation